BlaireAramenko/jungle-rails/README.md

 # Jungle

 Jungle is an e-commerce application with features such as product listings, product categories, user authentication, order management, and admin functionality.
-It is built using Ruby on Rails framework
+It is built using Ruby on Rails framework.

 ## Dependencies